thamaraiselvam/petclinic-infra/README.md

 # petclinic-infra
-This repository contains terraform and ansible script to deploy petclinic components into aws.
+This repository contains terraform and ansible script to provision infrastucture for petclinic application.